 What are Engine Sensors?

 A modern car’s Engine Management System consists of a wide range of electronic and electrical components.
-It comprises of engine sensors, relays, and actuators.
-They work together.
+It comprises engine sensors, relays, and actuators that work together.
 They provide the car’s Engine Control Unit with vital data parameters essential to govern various engine functions effectively.
 Generally speaking, Engine sensors are the electro-mechanical devices which monitor various engine parameters.
 An engine uses different types of sensors.
 The are Thermo-couples, Resistance Temperature Detectors (RTDs), and Hall Effect sensors.

 Types of Engine Sensors: